gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 <figure>
   <img src="/wp-content/uploads/copy-paste-moved.png" srcset="/wp-content/uploads/copy-paste-moved@2x.png" class="help-center-img img-bordered" alt="Overview of GitKraken Insights" />
-  <figcaption style="text-align: center; color: #888">See how many reviews have been given over a time period.</figcaption>
+  <figcaption style="text-align: center; color: #888">Compare duplicated versus refactored code over time to identify reuse and duplication trends.</figcaption>
 </figure>

 You can hover over points on the chart to view the exact percentages for a specific time period, making it easy to see changes before and after implementing an AI coding tool.